leejangthegreat/nvim-lazy-config/README.md

 # Neovim Custom Configuration
 This is my neovim configuration repo constructed on lazy.nvim plugins.

-## System requirement
-- Go complier tools ( if using go lsp in neovim )
-- lua-language-server ( if using lua lsp in neovim )
+The Configuration is compatible with neovim 0.11+

+# Requirement